hull/hull-js/DOCUMENTATION.md

 # Querystring Tracking

-Hull.js can trigger tracking and identifys calls based on what you pass in the URL querystring.
+Hull.js can trigger tracking and traits calls based on what you pass in the URL querystring.
 This helps tracking email clickthroughs and social media clicks, and ads for instance.

 ### Here are the parameters you can use: